 Contact an Ocala Theft Lawyer

 If theft charges are proven against you, expect to pay fines and to spend as much as 12 months in jail.
-When this situation could happen to you, get in touch with the Ocala criminal defense attorneys at Smith & Eulo.
-With their expertise, they’ll advise you on the best course of action.
+If this situation happens to you, get in touch with the with us at Smith & Eulo.
+Our criminal defense lawyers have over 20 years of experience successfully handling criminal cases across Florida, including Ocala, they’ll advise you on the best course of action for your specific situation.

 Possible defenses include that there was a misunderstanding about the property’s actual ownership or that the crime was committed under the influence of alcohol or other drugs.
 Or, you may have been acting under duress from a third party.
 In some cases, the best path is to plead guilty and return the item in question to achieve a reduced punishment.